Skip to content

 3. Run single test or whole evaluation

-Use fine-tuned comparison model
+Use fine-tuned model as comparison model

 1. Based on your dataset fine-tune your comparison model in this notebook